 Tryouts will be in early October.
 The tryout schedule will be posted on the GBA website in the travel section.
 It will vary by age and gender—please go to the GBA website travel link for specific times, dates and locations.
 The tryout schedule should be posted by mid-September.

 When and where are Travel practices held?

 Practices are primarily held at local middle, elementary and high schools.
 We have two 75-90 minute weeknight practices and an occasional weekend practice.
 Weeknight practices are held between the hours of 6:30-10:00 PM.
 We generally schedule the younger teams in the earlier time slots (6:30-7:30) and the older teams in the later time slots (7:30-10:00).
 After tryouts are completed and teams are selected, the coaches will inform their players of their Fall practice schedule for October and November.
-In December this schedule will change to also allow for Rec teams to practice.
+In December this schedule will change to allow Rec teams to also practice.

 Where and when are the Travel games held?